ZephaniahQ/Mazesolver/readme.md

 This project includes

-- ## Mazekmaker
+- ## Mazersolver-cli

- A tool that uses c++(sfml+imgui) to make a maze and then output a bit array
+A cli version of this tool that was originaly for protoyping the logic

-- ## Mazesolver
+- ## Mazersolver-SFML

+A Gui version built from the cli tool that will be able to create and solve mazes as well as scan and solve pixel mazes from images

-A tool that will convert the maze into a graph data structure and pathfind through it using popular algorithms such as Djikstra's and Bellman Ford.
+The goal is to learn and practice the graph data structure and implement shortest path algorithms like Dijkstra's and A*